Speech & Language Therapy

 We consider consistency of approach to be key to successful behaviour support.
 We seek to work in close partnership with parents, sharing ideas and agreeing responses to behaviour that can be used across different settings e.g. at home, in school, in residential services etc.

-Claire Lack is our Young Person & Family Support Co-ordinator.
+Claire Sayles is our Young Person & Family Support Co-ordinator.
 She has been a member of school staff for over 10 years and holds social work and autism qualifications.

 Her role is to offer an initial point of contact for families in need of support.